Economics

 Multiple perspectives, rigorous training and thoughtful analysis

-Many of our students combine economics with other majors and join us in research and pursuing fellowship opportunities.
+Many of our students pair the Economics minor with their major and join us in research and pursuing fellowship opportunities.

 Fellowships and interdisciplinary work